 Bring your own hardware

-You are requested to bring your own laptop for this course, so you learn how to develop within your own environment.
+You are required to bring your own laptop for this course, so you learn how to develop within your own environment.
 A full installation guide for the course software will be provided with your joining instructions.